bdamon/MuscleDTI_Toolbox/Help/Help-for-signal2tensor2.md

 [Back to the top](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-signal2tensor2.md)

 ## 2. Usage
-The user inputs a column vector containing unweighted and diffusion-weighted signals, a matrix describing the diffusion-sensitizing directions; and the b-value (assumed to be the same for all directions).
+The user inputs a column vector containing unweighted and diffusion-weighted signals, a matrix describing the diffusion-sensitizing directions, and the b-value (assumed to be the same for all directions).
 The function outputs the calculated tensor, with units of 1/[b].

 [Back to the top](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-signal2tensor2.md)